himmelblau-idm/site/mkdocs/docs/reference/aad-tool.md

 4. Copy the Value (not Secret ID) immediately.
 You won't be able to see it again.

-5. Use that value with this command to store it in Himmelblau???s encrypted cache.
+5. Use that value with this command to store it in Himmelblau's encrypted cache.

 When this cred needs renewed in the future, simple run this command again to replace the expired secret.